palaseus/Adrenochain/docs/DEVELOPER_GUIDE.md

-# GoChain Developer Guide
+# adrenochain Developer Guide

 ## Overview

-Welcome to the GoChain Developer Guide!
-This comprehensive guide will help you understand, set up, and develop on the GoChain platform.
-GoChain is a high-performance blockchain platform designed for DeFi applications, cross-chain interoperability, and enterprise solutions.
+Welcome to the adrenochain Developer Guide!
+This comprehensive guide will help you understand, set up, and develop on the adrenochain platform. adrenochain is a high-performance blockchain platform designed for DeFi applications, cross-chain interoperability, and enterprise solutions.

 ## Table of Contents